damianhakert/damianhakert.github.io/source/_posts/2016-03-10-gitlab-8-dot-5-dot-5-released.markdown

 Today we are releasing version 8.5.5 for GitLab Community Edition (CE) and Enterprise Edition (EE).

-This version includes a new GitLab Geo feature, several minor EE fixes as well as fixes for Todos.
+This version includes a new GitLab Geo feature and fixes, several minor EE fixes as well as fixes for Todos and project lists.

 Read on for all the details!